NZ withdrawal from Iraq now 'inevitable': former Defence Minister

-New Zealand's withdrawal from Iraq looks 'inevitable' following Iranian missiles strikes against bases hosting United States troops, former Minister of Defence Wayne Mapp says.
+New Zealand's withdrawal from Iraq looks "inevitable" following Iranian missiles strikes against bases hosting United States troops, former Minister of Defence Wayne Mapp says.

 The NZDF is, meanwhile, investigating claims New Zealand's base in Iraq has also been hit.